-The 6 biggest Amazon FBA mistakes and how sellers can successfully seek compensation
+The 6 biggest Amazon FBA mistakes and how sellers can successfully get compensated.

 The advantages of the Fulfillment by Amazon (FBA) service have been mentioned many times, and experienced FBA sellers know how to benefit from the nearly endless customer base of the online giant.
-However, every year, thousands of new marketplace sellers start an Amazon business – and the majority of them will not survive their first year.
-The Amazon universe mercilessly punishes FBA sellers for mistakes, as the competitive pressure is immense.
-The good news is that most newcomers make the same mistakes in their first year of selling, and these can be easily avoided.
+However, every year, thousands of new marketplace sellers start an Amazon business – of which the majority will not survive a year.
+The Amazon universe mercilessly punishes FBA sellers for mistakes, as the competitive pressure is enormous.
+The good news: Especially in the first year of their selling career, most newcomers make the same mistakes, and these can be easily avoided.
 Today, we will show you what to pay attention to in order to avoid as many FBA mistakes as possible.

 For a long time, it was considered a quick way to make money by entering the “online retail” business through Amazon FBA.
-It has now become widely known that selling on Amazon is anything but easy and requires the same business skills as any other company.
-Additionally, aspiring sellers should have a basic understanding of e-commerce.
+It has now largely become known that selling on Amazon is anything but easy and requires the same business skills as any other company.
+Additionally, aspiring sellers should have basic knowledge of e-commerce.
 How does Amazon work?
 How do I find successful products?
-What is market analysis?
-How do I run online ads?
+What is a market analysis?
+How do I run online advertisements?

 Amazon FBA is not inherently suitable for beginners.
-Instead of jumping in recklessly, it is advisable to first expand your knowledge.
+Instead of starting recklessly, it is advisable to first expand your own knowledge.
 Of course, no one can have everything figured out at the beginning.
-However, the basics should be in place so that you can assess which tasks you can handle on your own and where you need support, such as from external service providers.
-Additionally, you should create a plan and act strategically.
+But the basics should be in place so that you can assess which tasks you can handle on your own and where you need support, for example, from external service providers.
+Additionally, you should make a plan and act strategically.
 This guide may help you: The ultimate Amazon FBA guide: Step by step to your own business!

 Here too, the rule applies: Keep a cool head.
-What good is it if you have acquired all that knowledge and developed a strategy, but then fail because you did not invest enough time and care into a detailed market analysis, or in the heat of the moment, you order a cheap product in large quantities that no one wants to buy?
+What good is it if you have acquired all that knowledge and developed a strategy, but then fail because you did not invest enough time and care into a detailed market analysis or, in the heat of the moment, order a cheap product in large quantities that no one wants to buy?

 You need to know the market and your target audience inside and out.
 Only then will you be able to launch the right product in the optimal way.
 Which product has a good chance of selling (spoiler: usually not the one you personally like the most)?
 What should the product images look like?
 What is the competition doing in the niche?
 How is a sales-psychological product description structured?
-These are all questions that you will face.
+All of these are questions that will come your way.

-FBA Mistake No. 3: No investments, no products, no advertising
+FBA mistake No. 3: No investments, no goods, no advertising

-Admittedly, the timing is not exactly optimal at the beginning: the business is not generating revenue yet, but expenses are certainly increasing.
-Nevertheless, investments are necessary – in new products, in advertising, in product images, and in product listings.
+Admittedly, the timing is not exactly optimal at the beginning: the business is not yet generating revenue, but expenses are increasing.
+Nevertheless, investments are necessary – in new goods, in advertising, in product images, in product listings.
 The list is long.

 At the same time, you should not blindly throw money out the window.
 First, heed mistakes No. 1 and 2, and then focus on investing money in the important things.
 You can save in other areas.

 Don’t fall into the trap that many marketplace sellers find themselves in at the beginning.
-You want to get started, are highly motivated, and everything interests you intensely.
-The truth is, however, that your day does not have enough hours to handle everything on your own.
+You want to take off, are highly motivated, and everything interests you intensely.
+The truth is: Your day does not have enough hours to handle everything on your own.
 You need help, and you cannot familiarize yourself with all areas at the same time.

-Therefore, actively consider where your efforts will bring the greatest benefit and which tasks you want to outsource, whether to an agency, a freelancer, or software.
-Sometimes it is also helpful to exchange ideas with other Amazon FBA sellers.
-While you will need to gather your own experiences, at trade shows and meet-ups, you will meet like-minded individuals who face similar challenges as you.
+Therefore, actively consider where your labor brings the greatest benefit and which tasks you want to outsource, whether to an agency, a freelancer, or software.
+Sometimes, it is also helpful to exchange ideas with other Amazon FBA sellers.
+While you must gather experiences yourself, at trade shows and meet-ups, you will meet like-minded individuals who have similar problems as you.

-Price plays a crucial role on Amazon.
+On Amazon, price plays a crucial role.
 Surprisingly, you can often set a higher product price on the marketplace than on other platforms, but within the system, the algorithm assesses, among other factors, how well your product listings rank based on price and whether you win the Buy Box with your offer.

 Competitive prices therefore directly determine success and failure.
-You need to keep an eye on the market situation at all times and adjust your product prices accordingly.
-For this, there are so-called repricers that take this tedious work off your hands.
-The SELLERLOGIC repricer for Amazon automatically optimizes your prices around the clock and ensures that you sell your goods not at the lowest price, but at the highest possible price.
-Additionally, the repricer handles the entire price calculation based on your product costs and desired margin.
+For this, you must keep an eye on the market situation at all times and adjust your product prices accordingly.
+For this purpose, there are so-called repricers that take this tedious work off your hands.
+The SELLERLOGIC repricer for Amazon automatically optimizes your prices around the clock and ensures that you sell your goods not at the lowest, but at the highest possible price.
+In addition, the repricer takes care of the entire price calculation based on your product costs and your desired margin.

 Surprise, even the e-commerce giant makes mistakes.
-Sellers who use Fulfillment by Amazon have their goods delivered to an Amazon warehouse, where they are stored until an order is placed.
-The trading platform then takes care of picking and packing, shipping, customer service, and returns management.
+Merchants who use Fulfillment by Amazon have their goods delivered to an Amazon warehouse, where they are stored until an order is placed.
+Subsequently, the trading platform takes care of picking and packing, shipping, customer service, and returns management.
 This process is diverse and complicated.
-For this reason, it can happen that products are damaged, go missing, or the seller incurs other types of damage.
+For this reason, it can happen that products are damaged, lost, or that the merchant suffers some other kind of damage.

 As the owner of the product, you are entitled to compensation for this.
-Unfortunately, Amazon does not automatically reimburse most FBA errors.
-Since analyzing the many different FBA reports is a daunting task, many marketplace sellers simply ignore the fact that they are losing quite a bit of money as a result.
-Therefore, we would like to take a closer look at this problem and the relatively simple solution that neither diminishes your profitability nor allows you to essentially give away the money that is rightfully yours to Amazon.
+Unfortunately, Amazon does not automatically reimburse its own FBA errors in most cases.
+Since analyzing the many different FBA reports is a daunting task, many marketplace sellers simply ignore that they are losing quite a bit of money as a result.
+Therefore, we would like to take a closer look at this problem and the rather simple solution that neither diminishes your profitability nor essentially gives away the money that is rightfully yours to Amazon.

-What FBA mistakes does Amazon make during the FBA process?
+What FBA errors occur to Amazon during the FBA process?

-Broadly speaking, the most important and relevant mistakes for sellers in the Amazon FBA process have three different origins:
+Roughly, the most important and relevant errors for the seller in the Amazon FBA process have three different origins:

-Origins No. 1 and No. 2 result in goods and thus a material value being lost under Amazon’s supervision.
-Origin No. 3 leads to the seller being charged an incorrect amount.
+Origin No. 1 and No. 2 result in goods and thus a material value being lost under Amazon’s supervision.
+Origin No. 3 results in the merchant being charged an incorrect amount.

 Item becomes unsellable due to inventory movements

-Whether due to a movement in the warehouse or by the buyer, it often happens that an item gets damaged.
-When this occurs, the goods can no longer be sold, and Amazon disposes of the item.
-It is removed from the inventory.
+Whether through a movement in the warehouse or by the buyer – it often happens that an item gets damaged.
+When this is the case, the goods can no longer be sold, and Amazon disposes of the item.
+It is deducted from the inventory.

-Amid all the complexity and hustle in the fulfillment centers, it can happen that goods are mistakenly disposed of.
-In this case, the item is also removed from the inventory.
+With all the complexity and hustle in the shipping centers, it can happen that goods are mistakenly disposed of.
+In this case as well, the item is deducted from the inventory.

-Additionally, items can simply go missing.
-This is, of course, frustrating for the seller, as they will not be able to sell the goods.
-During the next inventory check, it will then be determined that there is a stock discrepancy, and it will be recorded accordingly.
+In addition, items can simply get lost.
+This is, of course, frustrating for the merchant, as they will not be able to sell the goods.
+During the next inventory, it will then be determined that there is a stock discrepancy and booked accordingly.

 So far, everything is correct.
 The existing errors will appear in the various FBA reports.
-However, if the affected seller does not analyze these reports, they will be unaware of their loss.
-This is because Amazon rarely provides proactive refunds.
+However, as long as the affected seller does not analyze these reports, they will know nothing of their loss.
+Because Amazon only rarely reimburses proactively.

-Amazon’s leniency towards its customers is well-known.
+Amazon’s leniency towards its customers is well known.
 After all, Jeff Bezos built his company strictly based on the motto “Start with the customer and work backwards.”
-Customers now also know that the marketplace’s customer orientation knows (almost) no bounds and do not take the return of items very seriously.
-It often happens that buyers initiate a return and the money is refunded by Amazon even before the product has actually been sent back.
+By now, customers also know that the marketplace’s customer orientation knows (almost) no bounds, and they do not take the return of items very seriously.
+It therefore happens that buyers initiate a return and the money is refunded by Amazon even before the product has actually been sent back.
 Amazon generally waits 45 days for the return.
 And after that… nothing happens.

-In these two cases, a refund of the replacement value of the goods should normally be automatically processed to the seller.
-However, this happens only in rare instances.
-As a result, the seller is left with the loss of the goods after an FBA error instead of receiving a refund for the replacement value.
+In these two origins, a refund of the replacement value of the goods should normally be automatically processed to the merchant.
+However, this only happens in the rarest of cases.
+The merchant is left with the loss of the goods after an FBA error instead of receiving a refund for the replacement value.

-In addition, there are several other types of cases, such as errors during the delivery of goods to the warehouse.
-The likelihood that you will not be aware of the FBA error is quite high, as Amazon usually does not provide proactive refunds.
+In addition, there are some other types of cases, such as errors in the delivery of goods to the warehouse.
+The likelihood that you will not notice the FBA error is quite high, as Amazon usually does not reimburse proactively.

 Which items are eligible for reimbursement of FBA errors?